Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + A. The Executive Board shall comprise of the President, Vice President, Vice President of Membership Experience, Vice President of Recruitment, Secretary, Treasurer, Sergeant at Arms, and New Member Educator.

-+ B. In the event of an absence of positions within the fraternity, the following lines of succession will detail the position that will fill the upper-level positions as necessary: President, Vice President, Vice President of Membership Experience, Sergeant at Arms, Vice President of Recruitment, Secretary, Treasurer, New Member Educator.
-In the event that no executive positions are available to step into another position, the Chapter Advisor should first be contacted for further direction and guidance.
-If the Chapter Advisor cannot be contacted, then the Chapter Support Specialist should be contacted.
++ B. In the event of an absence of positions within the Fraternity, the Chapter Advisor will select an interim officer in consultation with the remaining executive officers.

 ### Section 1.02 - Chairmen

-+ A. The chairmen shall consist of an Academic chair; Brotherhood chair; Community Service chair; Diversity, Equity, and Inclusion chair; Family and Alumni chair; Mental Wellness chair; Physical Wellness chair; Philanthropy chair; Public Relations chair; Social chair; and any other chair appointed by the Executive Board.
++ A. The chairmen shall consist of an Academic chair; Brotherhood chair; Community Service chair; Diversity, Equity, and Inclusion chair; Family and Alumni chair; Mental Wellness chair; Physical Wellness chair; Philanthropy and Fundraising chair; Public Relations chair; Social chair; and any other chair appointed by the Executive Board.

 ### Section 1.03 - Chairmen Responsibilities